-Headquarters, Family and Morale, Welfare, Business and Recreation (IMCOM G9) is responsible for ensuring Garrison Family and Morale, Welfare and Recreation (FMWR) Programs identify minimum Appropriated Fund (APF/UFM) requirements in order to provide baseline programs and services to Soldiers, Families, Retirees and DoD civilians.
+Headquarters, Family and Morale, Welfare, Business and Recreation (IMCOM G9) is responsible for ensuring Garrison Family and Morale, Welfare and Recreation (FMWR) Program Areas identify minimum Appropriated Fund (APF) requirements to provide baseline programs and services to Soldiers, Families, Retirees and DoD civilians.
 Program requirements are dependent upon resource drivers and quality standards established by DoD and DA.
-Resource drivers are variables that have a direct relationship to the APF resources a Program is authorized to provide a specified standard of service.
+Resource drivers are variables that have a direct relationship to the APF resources a program is authorized to provide a specified standard of service.